obycode/DSCAlarmSmartThings/README.md

 An **Arduino Mega* was used as the controller and was stacked with the SmartThings ThingShield.

 *Set the DIP switch on the ThingShield to D2/D3.*
 The shield has a DIP switch that allows it to either read serial commands via pins 0/1 or pins 2/3.
 For this project, the ThingShield is reading the Serial commands from the ArduinoMega through the ThingShield pins 2/3.
 Check that the DIP switch is set to D2/D3.
-Note, this is typically the default position when ThingShields are manufactured.
+Note, this is typically the default position when ThingShields are shipped.

 <img src="https://cloud.githubusercontent.com/assets/5625006/7670559/50d02238-fc6f-11e4-8208-3dadb582eb67.jpg" width="200px"  />